-I'm VJ, and I live with my partner, the lovely Graham, in a little market town in Lincolnshire.
+I'm Veronica (otherwise known as VJ).
+I live with my husband, the lovely Graham, in a little market town in Lincolnshire.

-Although I was born in England, I lived in South Africa for a many years, and I think it's safe to say, a lot of South African influence has crept in to my food.
+Although I was born in England, I lived in South Africa for many years, and I think it's safe to say, a lot of South African influence has crept into my food.

 I've always done a lot of cooking